-If you are going to be doing a some travelling around whilst staying at Whitby, you might find the following places worthwhile checking out.
-Most are seaside locations and a couple are inland slightly.
+If you are going to be doing some travelling around whilst staying at Whitby, you might find the following places worth checking out.
+Most are seaside locations and a couple are slightly inland from Whitby.
 They are placed in order of distance from Whitby but with a little planning you should be able to see several of them on the same trip.

 Enjoy your stay and your sightseeing.

 Don’t forget to keep hold of any Long Stay Parking Tickets/Permits, as these can normally be used again in other long stay carparks in the Scarborough / Whitby areas.